7/22/2024

 Analyst, Carnegie Investment Bank

-OK, understood.
-Then lastly, from me here, I mean, you're generating healthy levels of cash flow and I've been doing for some time.
-Could you just discuss kind of what leverage ratio would you be happy with perhaps starting to spend more cash on buybacks or dividends, et
+Okay, understood.
+And lastly, for me here, I mean, you're generating healthy levels of cash flow, and I've been doing for some time.
+Could you just discuss kind of what leverage ratio would you be happy with?
+Perhaps starting to spend more cash on buybacks or dividends, etc.

 speaker